amonodrama/mtasa-crosshair-overlay/README.md

 # Will this get me banned from MTA?
 Well, not really.
 This program does not contain any injection or anything similar that infects MTA.
 It's just a simple program that relies on key presses.
 So there is not really a risk of being banned as it is not a cheat and can not be used as a cheat.
-However MTA Staff can simply decide they do not want this in their game and blacklist this program like they have done with some netlimiters, at that point I will not support this program and won't try to bypass their protection by anyway.
+However MTA Staff can simply decide they do not want this in their game and blacklist this program like they have done with some netlimiters, at that point you will not be able to join this server while this program is on.
+If such thing happens I will not support this program and won't try to bypass their protection by anyway.

 # Config Settings
 ```